Filling your prescriptions

 At a network pharmacy

 Before meeting your deductible, this will be the allowed amount for a covered drug.
 After you have met your deductible, you will pay 15 percent of a covered drug’s allowed amount.
-Note: You will pay the entire cost for any drug not covered by the plan, which will not apply toward either your deductible or your out-of-pocket limit.

 Note: To make sure you pay the right amount for your prescriptions, always show your UMP ID card first.
 If you have a prescription drug discount card, show that card second to see if you can get a discount on prescriptions UMP does not cover.